On the (In)Security of Loading Machine Learning Models: Prior CVEs on Keras and Skops

 \section{Prior CVEs on Keras and Skops}

-We review CVEs for Keras and Skops disclosed prior to our work as an insight into the security maturity of the two frameworks analyzed in Section~\ref{sec:whensecisnotsec}.
+We review the CVEs disclosed prior to our work concerning either Keras or Skops model-sharing methods.
 Our search included both the official CVE database (\url{https://cve.org}), using keywords such as "keras" and "skops", and the GitHub Security Advisory pages of the respective projects.
 No filters were applied to the publication time frame.

 Before the publication of the first CVE we identified (\hyperref[keras_first]{KV.\ref*{keras_first}}) for Keras, the most recent CVE related to its model persistence was \texttt{CVE-2024-3660}~\cite{CVE-2024-3660}.
 This vulnerability enabled arbitrary code execution during model loading in versions of Keras prior to 2.13, which was released in March 2023.
 The root cause was the absence of the \texttt{safe\_mode} flag (introduced only in Keras 2.13) and the unrestricted nature of the \texttt{Lambda} layers in the default model formats used at the time (HDF5), which allowed deserialization of arbitrary Python code~\cite{CERT-VU-253266}.
 The only other CVE related to model loading published before our work was \texttt{CVE-2021-37678}~\cite{CVE-2021-37678}, which affected a YAML-based format that is no longer applicable, as it was deprecated following that disclosure.
 Notably, no CVEs had been assigned to the \texttt{.keras} format or to \texttt{safe\_mode}, and Keras’s GitHub Security Advisory page listed no advisories.